 Now you know how to get the infinite loop’s stack trace, you can use it in the production container.
 First, add GDB to your Docker container.
 In this case, update the Dockerfile using the commands used in the test.

-apt-get update apt-get install gdb
+apt-get install gdb

 Below is the Dockerfile for this scenario.